Liliyakhu/blog_api/README.md

 > GET /api/posts/id/ - Retrieve post by ID

 ### Likes and Comments (Optional):
-- Users should be able to like and unlike posts.
+- Users are able to like and unlike posts.
-- Users should be able to view the list of posts they have liked.
+- Users are able to view the list of posts they have liked.
--  Users should be able to add comments to posts and view comments on posts.
+-  Users are be able to add comments to posts and view comments on posts.

 ### Schedule Post creation using Celery (Optional):
-Add possibility to schedule Post creation (you can select the time to create the Post before creating of it).
+Added possibility to schedule Post creation (you can select the time to create the Post before creating of it).

 ### API Permissions:
-Only authenticated users should be able to perform actions such as creating posts, liking posts, and following/unfollowing users.
+Only authenticated users are able to perform actions such as creating posts, liking posts, and following/unfollowing users.
-Users should only be able to update and delete their own posts and comments.
+Only users are able to update and delete their own posts and comments.
-Users should only be able to update and delete their own profile.
+Only users are able to update and delete their own profile.

 ### API Documentation:
-The API should be well-documented with clear instructions on how to use each endpoint.
+The API is documented with clear instructions on how to use each endpoint.
-The documentation should include sample API requests and responses for different endpoints.
+The documentation includes sample API requests and responses for different endpoints.

 ### Technical Requirements:
-Use Django and Django REST framework to build the API.
+Django and Django REST framework to build the API.
-Use token-based authentication for user authentication.
+Token-based authentication for user authentication.
-Use appropriate serializers for data validation and representation.
+Appropriate serializers for data validation and representation.
-Use appropriate views and viewsets for handling CRUD operations on models.
+Appropriate views and viewsets for handling CRUD operations on models.
-Use appropriate URL routing for different API endpoints.
+Appropriate URL routing for different API endpoints.
-Use appropriate permissions and authentication classes to implement API permissions.
+Appropriate permissions and authentication classes to implement API permissions.
-Follow best practices for RESTful API design and documentation.